 To understand why performance objectives focused recruiting is effective, let’s look at a why it should be utilized as enhance both job postings and the screening process.
 Typical job descriptions delivers poor results, negative advertising, and lousy applicants.
 Generally they bespeak of a little company branding, responsibilities, requirements to apply, and a brief overview of benefits.

 What does work is to use defining the performance objectives focused recruiting in the job description and developing ideal candidate profiling of a position.
-And herein lies the issue, which is that most Human Resources, corporate recruiters, and external recruiters lack any sense of understanding of how to analyze how a potential candidate may perform or what they will do to meet those defined objectives.
+The issue is most Human Resource departments, corporate recruiters, and external recruiters lack any sense of understanding of how to analyze how a potential candidate may perform or what they will do to meet those defined objectives.

 - Specific – details of what needs to be done (task, challenge, project, or problem)?